 She sees additional parallels between the performative aspect of the job of both musicians and baristas.
 “I can compare the baristas as the performers/interpreters of coffee.
 There are elements of human connection, fine motor skills, multitasking, and objectivity, but also subjectivity that is required of a great musician.
 I believe that is the same for a great barista.”

 Anita may spend her time behind a desk instead of behind an instrument these days, but she says her connection with the coffee community gives her professional fulfillment.
 “Now most of my time is dedicated to interaction with our wholesale and retail customers, and I love getting to know them and spending time on a Zoom talking about products and coffees!” she says.

 Along the way in her coffee journey, Anita has also discovered Barista Series products, which baristas pour beautifully using Slow Pour Supply pitchers.
 “The creamy texture really works wonderfully during the pouring process,” Anita says.
 “I especially enjoy the Unsweetened Almond; it has a great balanced flavor and works very well with espresso.
 As a person who is avoiding dairy intake, I really appreciate a great plant-based beverage in the morning!”

-We’re so impressed by Anita’s support of and passion for the coffee community, and we’re thrilled to have her a member of the Pacific Foods Barista Series advisory board!
+We’re so impressed by Anita’s support of and passion for the coffee community!